 In this very competitive world, hiring managers are in a situation to receive more than 1000 applications for a single opening.
-In order to showcase yourself out from the crowd, you need to concentrate on few things on your resume which highlights your unique talents.
+In order to showcase yourself out from the crowd, you need to concentrate on a few things on your resume which highlights your unique talents.
 One such thing which would be unique in every resume is the project.
-Project explanation in an interview is very important and it is a good way to secure the job.
+Project explanation in interview is very important and it is a good way to secure the job.

 How to Explain Project in Interview with Example?